 Privacy and Credit Reporting Policy

-This is the privacy and credit reporting policy of Household Capital Pty Limited ACN 618 068 214, Household Capital Services Pty Limited ACN 625 860 764, and our related businesses (we, us, our and HCC).
+This is the privacy and credit reporting policy of Household Capital Pty Limited ACN 618068 214 (Australian Credit Licence 545906), Household Capital Services Pty Limited ACN 625 860 764 (an exempt special purpose funding entity and credit provide of your loan), and our related businesses (we, us, our and HCC).
 It sets out how we collect, use and disclose personal information (including credit-related information) we hold about you.

 Our commitment to protect your privacy